duanemay/chatgpt-cli/README.md

 chatgpt-cli speech
 ```

-You'll be prompted to input the text you would like read, which can span multiple lines.
+You'll be prompted to input the text you would like to read, which can span multiple lines.
 Send your description with TAB or CTRL+C.

 Exiting the chat is made possible by inputting CTRL+C or TAB with no description.